DacoTaco/YASDU/D.a.n/README.md

 ```
 ./Dan -f -o allow_root /mnt/Dan/
 ```
-if you want to use it with local dumps, add a -l between -f and -o
+if you want to use it with local dumps (NAND, PRODINFO, USER, ...), add a -l between -f and -o

-normally, you should see the keys being detected, the partitions it found and where it added them on the mount if you want to mount said partitions so you can browse them in linux just create the mount output directory and mount them
+normally, you should see the keys being detected, the partitions it found and where it added them on the mount if you want to mount said partitions so you can browse them in linux just create the mount output directory and mount them. for example, if you want to mount the user partition :
 ```
-sudo mount -o ro,loop /mnt/Dan /mnt/dec_Nand
+sudo mount -o sync,loop -t vfat /mnt/Dan/USER /mnt/dec_USER
 ```

 enjoy!